Eduardo Mendúa

 Eduardo Mendúa Vargas (c.
-1983 – 26th February 2023) was an Ecuadorian indigenous leader, environmentalist, and land rights activist from the Cofán community who campaigned against oil drilling in Dureno, a Cofán village in Sucumbíos Province within the Amazon basin.
+1983 – 26 February 2023) was an Ecuadorian indigenous leader, environmentalist, and land rights activist from the indigenous Cofán community who campaigned against oil drilling in Dureno, a Cofán village in Sucumbíos Province within the Amazon basin.
 On 26 February 2023, Mendúa was shot dead outside his home.

 Activism

 Between 2010 and 2016, Mendúa served two terms as president of the Dureno Cofán community.
 He later became a member of the Confederation of Indigenous Nationalities of Ecuador (Spanish: Confederación de Nacionalidades Indígenas del Ecuador, or CONAIE), and served as its director of international relationships from 2021 until his death.

-The ancestral lands of the Cofán people are located in close to proximity to Nueva Loja, the administrative capital of Sucumbíos Province and a major centre of oil operations in Ecuador.
-Petroecuador, the national oil company of Ecuador, announced plans to expand its operations east of Nueva Loja, including building 30 oil wells along the banks of the Aguarico river which overlapped with Cofán land.
-In 2016, Silverio Criollo, Mendúa's successor as president of the Dureno Cofán community, began negotiating with Petroecuador to build oil wells on Cofán land, and was alleged to have sanctioned community members who opposed this.
-Mendúa, alongside around 130 other local campaigners, led road blocks preventing Petroecuador personnel from entering Dureno and other Cofán villages along the river.
-As a member of CONAIE, Mendúa criticised the Ecuadorian government for failing to consult with local communities about planned oil extraction on indigenous lands, in accordance with the 2008 constitution.
+The ancestral lands of the Cofán people are located in close proximity to Nueva Loja, the administrative capital of Sucumbíos Province and a major centre of oil operations in Ecuador.
+Petroecuador, the national oil company of Ecuador, announced plans to expand its operations east of Nueva Loja, including building 30 oil wells along the banks of the Aguarico river which overlapped Cofán land.
+In 2016 Silverio Criollo, Mendúa's successor as president of the Dureno Cofán community, began negotiating with Petroecuador to build oil wells on Cofán land, and was alleged to have sanctioned community members who opposed this, including Mendúa.
+Mendúa, alongside 130 other local campaigners, created road blocks preventing Petroecuador personnel from entering Dureno and other nearby Cofán villages.
+Through his work with CONAIE, Mendúa criticised the Ecuadorian government for failing to consult with local communities about planned oil extraction on indigenous lands, in accordance with the 2008 constitution.
 He later warned that the expansion of oil drilling in Sucumbíos Province would lead to the "extermination" of the Cofán people.

-In the days before his murder, Mendúa took part in a strike led by members of the Kichwa community in El Edén, protesting Petroecuador's failure to comply with commitments it had made in relation to existing oil wells on indigenous lands.
-Two days before his death, CONAIE called for a national strike against the Ecuadorian government for breaking its promise not to expand drilling operations on indigenous lands at a council meeting in Quito.
+In the days before his murder, Mendúa took part in a strike led by members of the Kichwa community in El Edén, protesting Petroecuador's failure to comply with commitments it had previously made in relation to existing oil wells on indigenous lands.
+Two days before his death, CONAIE called for a national strike against the Ecuadorian government for breaking its promise not to expand drilling operations on indigenous lands at a council meeting in Quito attended by Mendúa.